-Use the Immutability feature with extreme caution.
+Use the Object Lock (Immutability) feature with extreme caution.
 Once backup data becomes immutable, there is no way to delete it from the storage until the specified GFS keeping period expires except for the storage account termination.
 Careless or light-headedly made settings can cause high storage bills

 Retention Modes For Immutable Data